FREQUENTLY ASKED QUESTIONS

 What does it cost?

 South Devon Singers is a registered charity.
-We pay our musical director (and his substitutes when he is away) and we hire a conductor on occasions.
-We have venue hire to pay, public liability insurance, a piano to maintain and lots of music to print.
+We pay our musical director (and his substitutes when he is away) and we hire a conductor and other professionals for concerts on occasions.
+We have venue hire to pay, public liability insurance and lots of music to print.

 ten weeks for £45 (payable in advance) or